-We propose a novel indefinite linearized ALM scheme for the canonical convex minimization problem with linear inequality constraints, overcoming the calculation difficulty of the core subproblem in original inequality-constrained ALM.
-To our knowledge, this is the first work to introduce the indefinite linearized ALM scheme framework for efficiently tackling the canonical convex minimization problem with linear inequality constraints, along with an elegant theory of global convergence.
-Under the new algorithmic framework, the most recent indefinite linearized ALM for the linearly equality-constrained convex optimization problem can be regarded as its special case.
-The numerical tests on some application problems, including the support vector machine for classification and continuous max-flow models for image segmentation, demonstrate the proposed method can converge faster with a smaller regularization term.
-This study may enrich and extend our knowledge of the inequality-constrained version of ALM.
-An extensive research will focus on the case where $\rho(A^TA)$ is difficult to estimate for the proposed indefinite linearized ALM \eqref{I-IDL-ALM}.
-We outline its theoretical ideas in \cref{sec4.3}, and will present a formal study in both theory and experiments in a future work soon.
+We present an indefinite linearized ALM for the canonical convex minimization problem with linear inequality constraints, overcoming the calculation difficulty of the core subproblem in the original inequality ALM.
+To the best of our knowledge, this is the first work to introduce the structure-probed ALM-based scheme for efficiently tackling the canonical convex minimization problem with linear inequality constraints.
+Under the new algorithmic framework, the recent indefinite linearized ALM for the linearly equality-constrained convex optimization problem can be regarded as its special case.
+The numerical tests on some application problems, including the support vector machine for classification and continuous max-flow models for image segmentation, demonstrate that the proposed method can converge faster with a smaller regularization term.
+This study can enrich and extend our knowledge for the inequality version of ALM.